 The specific reporting metrics used to inform understanding of these issues will be developed collaboratively with interested stakeholders and may evolve over time.

 The list of metrics will be posted on the SAG and LIEEAC website(s).
-The metrics will be referenced in – and lessons learned from reported metric data will be incorporated into each Program Administrator’s subsequent four-year plan filings.
+To the extent there are lessons learned and recommendations made from reported metric data, each Program Administrator will describe how they have been addressed in its subsequent four-year plan filings.
+Each Program Administrator’s subsequent four-year plan filings will also state the metrics that will be tracked and reported on in the next plan cycle.

 Proposed Effective Date: The policy will go into effect, in full, no later than for the 2024 program year.
 However, Program Administrators will apply best efforts to address as many of the objectives as possible in reporting for both program year 2022 and program year 2023.